WebAssembly/spec/md-proto/WebAssembly.md

 The current position starts at the first position.
 The type stack begins empty.
 The control-flow stack starts with one entry.
-This entry's [validation type] is the first return type of the function, if it has any, or `void` otherwise.
+This entry's [validation type] is the return type of the function, if it has one, or `void` otherwise.
 Its limit value is zero.

 > The final `end` instruction may be implicit in some representations.